What's Yours Worth?

 Each successful Buyer or Bidder will be liable to pay a Buyers Administration Fee as indicated in the Auction Catalogue, payable to Symonds & Sampson LLP.
 You will probably have to pay for the legal searches, please refer to the solicitor's legal pack.

-You are responsible for the property from the date of exchange and it is therefore very important that you make arrangements to insure it immediately.
+You are usually responsible for the property from the date of exchange and it is therefore very important that you make arrangements to insure it immediately.
 If you do not have insurance in place, we can suggest firms who will be able to assist.
+Please check the legal pack.

 Reserve Price is the seller’s minimum acceptable price at auction and the figure below which the auctioneer cannot sell.
 The reserve price is not disclosed and remains confidential between the seller and the auctioneer.
 Both the guide price and the reserve price can be subject to change up to and including the day of the auction.